 - This may also help reduce the FODMAP content of boiled grains such as barley.

 Do you have any other ideas of ways to reduce the FODMAP content of foods or cooking ingredients?
-Add your comments and suggestions below.
+We’d be interested in your comments and suggestions.